 3. Work the above 4 rows of the Purl-Twist until blanket measures 24" ending with Row 4.

 Notes: I added three stitches of a seed stitch border to each side for this version, and while it worked, I wasn't completely happy with it.
-If I were to make this again I would try the English Slip Stitch Selvedge Edge instead.
+If I were to make this again I would try the English Slip Stitch Selvedge Edge instead.4.
+Continue working in pattern and begin decreasing two stitches on the knit rows (rows 1 and 3) by knitting two together(k2tog); work one k2tog at the beginning of the row and one k2tog at the end.

 Watch the tension with the purl-twist stitch.